We have identified the 5 foundations below as vital to the growth and development of all children and young people:

-Each foundation represents an important component of a young person’s developmental process.
+Each foundation represents an important component of a child and young person’s developmental process.

 Safety and Stability is the initial foundation pursued.
 From this place of stability, subsequent foundations, in the order listed above, may then be attained.
 Although we suggest that the framework for cultivating youth wellbeing follows this distinct pathway, it also highlights the importance of tackling youth development holistically.
 The foundations work across systems and are interrelated.

 “I told my parents I was gay when I was 17.
 From that day, my father became very aggressive towards me, verbally and physically.
 I did not feel safe at home anymore.
 A family friend contacted the gay and lesbian support service and told them about what was happening at home.
 For my safety, they supported me to leave home and helped me find accommodation.
 Since leaving my father, I have felt much safer and more stable in my life.
 I’ve met new friends and I’m even considering having a relationship.” – Lucas, 19